Guarantor Application Form

 Guarantor Referencing

-Here are the steps I take when referencing a guarantor, and my tips to you:
+Here are the steps I take when referencing a guarantor, along with my tips for you:

-Once you’re happy with a choice in tenant and their guarantor, you should get the guarantor to sign a Guarantor Contract, which is a legal contract enforcing the agreement e.g. making the guarantor legally responsible for accepting the liability on behalf the tenant in the event of the tenant being unable to meet their obligations under the tenancy agreement.
+Once you’re satisfied with your choice of tenant and their guarantor, the next step is to have the guarantor sign a Guarantor Contract.
+This is a legally binding agreement that holds the guarantor responsible for the tenant’s obligations if the tenant is unable to meet them under the tenancy agreement.

 Download your Guarantor Application Form Template